tylernnguyen5/tylernnguyen5/README.md

 - 🎓 I'm an IT 2020 Graduate from RMIT University
 - 🌏 I'm from HCMC, Vietnam and currently living in Melbourne, Australia
-- 👨‍💻 I am developing repsonsive web design with multiple CSS aniamtions.
+- 👨‍💻 I am developing repsonsive web designs with different CSS animations.
 I'm also collaborating with other volunteers to develop a website for a non-profit organization :shipit:
 - 🥅 2020 Goals: Learning React and teaching myself iOS programming, maybe along with Flutter 🚀
 - 🌱 I feel like there are so many things that I want to learn, but I will try to narrow them down 🤣
 - 😯 Fun fact: I love investigation documentary and hamburgers 🔦🍔